Marquee Sessions and Lectures

 ASH MENTOR AWARDS

-ASH will recognize Stephen D. Nimer, MD, of the Sylvester Comprehensive Cancer Center, with the 2024 ASH Mentor Award.
-Dr. Nimer, a physician-scientist specializing in myeloid leukemia and myelodysplastic syndromes, is being honored for his impact on more than 100 hematology trainees with his tailored, encouraging, and community-focused mentorship.
-Dr. Nimer serves as a role model for trainees and instills in them the importance of thinking critically and embracing challenges.
-His willingness to provide feedback, dedication to seizing growth opportunities, and catchy “Nimer-isms” have all helped propel mentees into thriving careers, with many receiving career development awards from foundations and federal agencies.
-A hallmark of his mentorship is the sense of community he creates, demonstrated by more than 20 years of annual Nimer lab breakfasts at the ASH annual meeting, during which, even long after leaving his lab, mentees share their progress and seek Dr. Nimer’s advice.
+ASH will recognize Stephen Nimer, MD, of the Sylvester Comprehensive Cancer Center, for his impact on more than 100 hematology trainees with his community-focused mentorship.
+He serves as a role model for trainees and instills in them the importance of thinking critically and embracing challenges.
+His willingness to provide feedback, dedication to seizing growth opportunities, and catchy “Nimer-isms” have helped propel mentees into thriving careers.

-ASH will recognize Charles A. Schiffer, MD, of the Karmanos Cancer Institute and Wayne State University School of Medicine, with the 2024 ASH Mentor Award.
-For Dr. Schiffer, an expert in platelet transfusion therapy and the treatment of adult leukemias, mentoring the next generation of hematologists comes naturally.
-Dr. Schiffer leads by example and challenges trainees to remain curious, seize opportunities, and think creatively.
-His mentees have described him as a one-of-a-kind generational teacher and characterize him as a “mentor of mentors.”
-Dr. Schiffer is widely known for his open-door approach and fine-tuned ability to provide clinical care with rigor, bright humor, and compassion.
-He has trained large numbers of successful clinical investigators whose contributions have substantially influenced leukemia and cancer research and improved patient outcomes.
+ASH will recognize Charles Schiffer, MD, of the Karmanos Cancer Institute, for his ability to lead by example and challenge trainees to remain curious, seize opportunities, and think creatively.
+His mentees have described him as a one-of-a-kind generational teacher and a “mentor of mentors.”
+He has trained many clinical investigators whose contributions have substantially influenced leukemia and cancer research and improved patient outcomes.

 ASH AWARD FOR LEADERSHIP IN PROMOTING DIVERSITY